-- Student applies online - 1.
-Initial review by the Director of Wellness, including a conversation (in person and/or phone) with applicant. - 2.
-Review by Student Emergency Fund Committee (The Committee reviews student's financial aid status in addition to the information provided on the application to decide if funds will be approved). - 3.
-Student notification of committee's decision.
+- \ Student applies online - 1.
+Initial review by the Director of Mission, Ministry, and Service, including a conversation (in person and/or phone) with applicant.

+- 2. Review by Student Emergency Fund Committee (The Committee reviews student's financial aid status in addition to the information provided on the application to decide if funds will be approved). - 3.
+Student notification of committee's decision (3-5 days from receipt of application).

-(Note)Approval and/or release of funding is contingent upon receipt of all relevant documentation (see "Important" above).
+(Note) Approval and/or release of funding is contingent upon receipt of all relevant documentation (see "Important" above).